How to deal with the death of a pet

 Why is there a cost of living crisis?

-So far, there has been much to celebrate in 2022, including plenty of sunshine and a lockdown-free winter, spring, and summer.
-However, ranking high up on the 2022 cons list is the 'cost of living crisis'.
-This refers to the fall in disposable income, caused by tax increases and the rising costs of typical goods and services (known as inflation) since late 2021.
+The cost of living crisis refers to the fall in disposable income, caused by tax increases and the rising costs of typical goods and services - known as inflation - since late 2021.

-What has triggered these changes?
-This all started with the COVID-19 pandemic lockdowns which froze economies around the world.
+These changes were triggered by the COVID-19 pandemic lockdowns, which froze economies around the world.
 It can take a while for economies to bounce back, and so as the world reopened and demand for goods and services returned to previous levels, crucial shortages - including oil, gas, and lorry drivers - drove prices up.

 What is the impact on health and quality of life?

-In the UK, the rising cost of living is already negatively affecting many people's health and quality of life.
+In the UK, the rising cost of living continues to affect many people's health and quality of life.

-- 55% of Brits felt that it has negatively impacted their health.
+Two thirds of Brits felt that it has negatively affected their health.

 Health inequalities between richer and poorer people are also apparent, with the latter experiencing a greater toll on their health.
 Sadly, the differences in health and healthcare access between different socio-economic groups is a long-standing issue, with the impact of these differences worsening due to the cost of living crisis.

 It's also thought that health inequalities are costing the NHS in England £4.8 billion a year.
-According to one study3, people from the most deprived fifth of neighbourhoods have 72% more emergency hospital visits and 20% more planned visits than people living in the most affluent fifth of neighbourhoods.
+People from the most deprived fifth of neighbourhoods in the UK have 72% more emergency hospital visits and 20% more planned visits than people living in the most affluent 20% of neighbourhoods.

 "The surprise of the cost of living crisis is that people in above-average income groups are affected, too," adds Professor Sir Michael Marmot, director of the UCL Institute of Health Equity.
 "Food, heating, and transport appear to be having the greatest effect."